 There are various types of subscriptions: recurring, non-recurring, free-trial periods, various billing cycles and any possible billing variation one can imagine.
 But with lack of information online, you might discover that mobile subscriptions behave differently from what you expected.
 This article will make your life somewhat easier when addressing an in-app subscriptions implementation.

-This series focuses on several African projects that are leveraging existing mobile technology to have a significant impact on people's lives, from education to banking, from health to conflict outburst handling, and more.
-Articles in this series not only cover the available technological ground of those projects but also try and explain their impact on African society.
+This series focuses on several African projects that are leveraging existing mobile technology to have a significant impact on people's lives.

 SMS Uprising is a collection of essays that provides practical examples of how mobile technology is providing new ways for activists in Africa to organise and strive for social change.